radapdal/process/webdevelopmentworkflow.md

 Given a version number MAJOR.MINOR.PATCH, increment the:

-1. MAJOR version when you make incompatible API changes,
+1. MAJOR version when you make incompatible API changes.
+- Ex.
+First release, major design or function overhaul

-2. MINOR version when you add functionality in a backwards-compatible manner, and
+2. MINOR version when you add functionality in a backwards-compatible manner.
+- Ex. chunk of small changes that should be released regularly

 3. PATCH version when you make backwards-compatible bug fixes.
+- Ex. fixes that are prioritized in Staging and emergency deployed to Prod

 Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.